GeoffAWaddington/CSI30Wiki/Tips-and-Tricks.md

 ```

 ## Want to See the Active Zone or Mapping In Reaper?
 Big thanks to Reaper forum user Manwë for this incredible tip!
-Would you like to see the active zone name, or even the active mapping appear on screen wthin Reaper itself?
+Would you like to see the active zone name, or even have the active mapping appear on screen within Reaper itself?
 You can do this by leveraging the “SWS/S&M: Resources - Show image, slot” actions and combining those with custom images.

 ![CSI-IMAGE-DEMO](https://user-images.githubusercontent.com/52307138/208313310-881d091e-dfc1-44f3-a4d9-25dc9afe7dc8.gif)